samcodrington/SimpleRISC_elec374/README.md

 ## Sam's notebook

  * **Idea**: Have a seperate port in the ALU specific to IncPC, ie. IR has wire going to incPC port in ALU
+ * Total Compilation fails, but A & E and ModelSim works fine ... fixed for Phase 2

 ### Signals inside Processes